-We identified areas of laws and regulations that could reasonably be expected to have a material effect on the information subject to audit in the Relevant Elements of the Group Solvency and Financial Condition Report from our general commercial and sector experience, and through discussion with the those charged with governance and management (as required by auditing standards), and from inspection of the Group's regulatory and legal correspondence and discussed with those charged with governance and other management the policies and procedures regarding compliance with laws and regulations.
+We identified areas of laws and regulations that could reasonably be expected to have a material effect on the information subject to audit in the Relevant Elements of the Group Solvency and Financial Condition Report from our general commercial and sector experience, and through discussion with the those charged with governance and management (as required by auditing standards), and from inspection of the Company's regulatory and legal correspondence and discussed with those charged with governance and other management the policies and procedures regarding compliance with laws and regulations.

-As the Group includes regulated entities, our assessment of risks involved gaining an understanding of the control environment including the entity's procedures for complying with regulatory requirements.
+Our assessment of risks involved gaining an understanding of the control environment including the entity's procedures for complying with regulatory requirements.